japer-technology/the-brain-actuator/scaffold-proposals/QUESTIONS.md

 **D0.** Do we adopt the "one core coupler, many interfaces" separation as the scaffolding principle for the project?
 Suggested: Yes
-Answer:
+Answer: yes

 ## 01 — Naming

 **D1a.** What is the core mechanism's name?
 Suggested: StateLink Core (fallback: Activator Core)
-Answer:
+Answer: TheLocalBrain Core

 **D1b.** What is the MCP surface's name?
 Suggested: StateLink MCP Server
-Answer:
+Answer: TheLocalBrain PCP Server

 **D1c.** Do we adopt the `<Core> <Surface>` naming convention and the executable naming scheme (`statelinkctl`, `statelink-mcp`, …)?
 Suggested: Yes
-Answer:
+Answer: Yes but naming scheme (`thelocalbrainctl`, `thelocalbrain-mcp`, …)

 ## 02 — Core coupler

 **D2a.** Do we accept the capability model (handle + mode + declared adapter capabilities + mandatory negotiation) as the single contract for all surfaces?
 Suggested: Yes
-Answer:
+Answer: Yes

 **D2b.** Do we accept the shared operation lifecycle and the error/refusal taxonomy as the cross-surface standard?
 Suggested: Yes
-Answer:
+Answer: Yes

 **D2c.** Do we accept "one writer per brain, many readers" as the concurrency baseline?
 Suggested: Yes
-Answer:
+Answer: Yes

 ## 03 — Interfaces